Warren highlights plan to combat opioid crisis ahead of swing through hard-hit areas

 While Warren has set the pace for releasing policy among the crowded field of Democrats vying for the 2020 presidential nomination, she is not alone in pushing a plan to beat the opioid crisis.

-Last week, Senator Amy Klobuchar, D-Minn., released a broad plan to combat substance abuse and addiction — including to opioids — as well as treat mental health.
-On prevention of opioid addiction, Klobuchar would look to curb "doctor shopping" with prescription drug monitoring programs, build on drug take back programs, and push for the development of pain treatment alternatives.
+Last week, Sen. Amy Klobuchar, D-Minn., released a broad plan to combat substance abuse and addiction — including to opioids — as well as treat mental health.
+On prevention of opioid addiction, Klobuchar would look to curb "doctor shopping" with prescription drug monitoring programs, build on drug take-back programs, and push for the development of pain treatment alternatives.

 Klobuchar's plan would also cost roughly $100 billion and would be paid for, in part, she told NBC News, by the money from lawsuits against drug companies that are currently working their way through the legal system